 “It is the mark of an educated mind to be able to entertain a thought without accepting it.”– Aristotle

-I’ll be honest with you…I don’t remember a whole lot of what I learned or didn’t learn in the classroom at college.
+I’ll be honest with you…I don’t remember a whole lot of what I learned or didn’t learn in the classroom in college.
 I know I had some remarkable professors.
 I know I read some amazing books.
 I learned ideas and principles that I still use today to make valuable decisions and evaluations.
 A semester of Eastern Religion and Victorian Fiction changed how I saw the world and gave me the power to separate my religion from my faith.
 It was a semester of Cultural Anthropology and Linguistics that taught me how to differentiate speech from language which taught me how to respect those who looked, sounded and thought differently than me.

 I know on paper that I was an average college student…at least that’s what my B- GPA would tell you, but I was a straight-A student out of the classroom.